Renew or Reinstate an Appraiser License - Real Estate Appraisers, Appraisal Management Companies and Home Inspectors

 - We are collecting your e-mail addresses for Commission use in order to facilitate our communication with you.

-- Click on the “Renew or reinstate an appraiser license online” link at the top of this page.
+- Click on the “Renew an appraiser license online” link at the top of this page.

 - Enter your registration number exactly as it appears on the data card.
 Follow the instructions to create your password or to use your previously created password.